NaoCoding/NTNU_CP2_2024_bot/command_list.md

   !hw0102 formula base

+    (Owing to discord.py rule, we need to replace " " to ","
+      in order to make the command readable for bot)

     example input : !hw0102 ABC_16,+,00001_2,*,10_10,-,9_10 10

       = ABC_16 + 00001_2 * 10_10 - 9_10 , base = 10